TikiWiki/tiki-manager/README.md

 Just download it in a working directory, and run it using `php tiki-manager.phar`, or make the file executable and run `./tiki-manager.php`.

+> Prerequisite: you must have `composer` installed on your system.
+You can alternatively put the `composer.phar` executable in the same directory as `tiki-manager.phar`.

 You can customize the configuration by adding a `.env` file in the same directory as `tiki-manager.phar`.

-> Note: for now there is a bug with `tiki-manager.phar`: it does not download composer automatically.
-So you have to install it yourself for now.

 > Note: avoid putting the file in a directory where you have another Symfony project source files.
 It could interfere.